 How do I avoid tooth decay if my child is teething?

 Teething is normal and should be treated appropriately to avoid bad habits and tooth decay.
 Avoid teething crackers or cookies.
-The sugar can cause decay.
+Sugar can cause decay.
 Instead, choose teethers.
 You can store them in the refrigerator to keep them cold.
 The coldness helps soothe the area better.
 Do not freeze teethers.
 Freezing can cause bruising and gum damage due to the hard surface.

 Learn more about pediatric dentistry today.
 Schedule a consultation today.
 Call 617-887-1400 or book now!